The balanced literacy model helps all students achieve in the face of the Common Core demands.

 As in the case of the reading segment of the balanced literacy framework, the writing components offer the same opportunities to reconcile the CCSS demands for increased writing volume, focus on argumentation rather than persuasion in writing, and increased attention to nonfiction writing.
 Once again, the writing components of the balanced literacy framework provide a manageable structure.

-Here is a brief description of
+Here is a brief description of the writing elements:

 Modeled Writing—This is the “I Do” element.
 Learners watch the teacher construct text and use thinking/problem-solving strategies to draft a piece of writing.
 Included in the teacher modeling process are the various genres included in the CCSS, including argumentation, research, and informative texts.